okalangkenneth/AF_Microservices/README.md

 Our application is designed to be highly scalable and modular, with a microservices architecture that enables seamless integration of new features and services.
 We have implemented Domain-Driven Design (DDD) and Command-Query Responsibility Segregation (CQRS) patterns to achieve loose coupling between services and maintain high system availability.

 Whether you are a job seeker or an employer, our job portal application has everything you need to find your perfect match.
-With our advanced search capabilities, real-time notifications, and machine learning-based recommendation engine, you can quickly and easily find the right job or candidate to meet your needs.
+With our advanced search capabilities, real-time notifications.

 Thank you for considering our job portal application, and we look forward to your feedback and contributions.